Student Advocacy Resource Center (SARC)

 Please call our Main Office (406) 243-4429 to be connected to a SARC clinician/advocate.
 Our office hours are 9am-4pm, Monday through Friday.
 We can be found in the Curry Health Center, room 108 (on the top floor, near the east entrance).
 We have confidential spaces available in order to make sure you can safely access our services.

-Our walk-in hours are: 10am-11am and 1pm-2pm, Monday through Friday.
-An appointment is not required.
+Our walk-in hours are 9am-11am and 2pm-4pm, Monday through Friday.
+An appointment is not required during this time.
 We will continue to offer “drop-in” services for both new and returning clients in our office.
 The SARC office is also providing remote/telehealth (Zoom) services, if requested.

 We value your health and well-being, and want you to know that we will continue to offer services to you in the office, by phone, by email, and/or by video chat (Zoom) options.
 We can be reached at (406) 243-4429 during our regular business hours and after-hours, on our 24-hr crisis line, (406) 243-6559.